The Order of the Stick: Utterly Dwarfed

 O-Chul and Lien reach the North Pole.
 There, they watch Xykon's party attempt to find Kraagor's Gate, which is hidden behind one of hundreds of dungeon doors leading from a ravine.
 The Monster in the Darkness marks the doors they have already tried with paint, but when the others' backs are turned also marks other doors in order to stymie their plans.

 In Firmament the Order gain allies (among them Hilgya Firehelm, accompanied by her and Durkon's infant son Kudzu) and fight newly vampirized dwarves.
 The vampires manage to hypnotize most of the Order, ruining their plans and leaving all of them unconscious.
 However, in the meantime Durkon tricks Vampire Durkon into absorbing the rest of his memories all at once, effectively turning him into a copy of Durkon for long enough to get their body destroyed by Belkar.

 Durkon's soul ascends to the afterlife along with that of another dwarf cleric (Minrah Shaleshoe).
-They encounter Thor, who reveals that their world is the latest of many thousands created by the gods as temporary prisons for the Snarl.
+They encounter Thor, who reveals that their world is the latest of countless many created by the gods as temporary prisons for the Snarl.
 Having been created by four pantheons, the Snarl is stronger than anything created by only three, and always destroys its prison eventually.
 However, Thor reveals that a fourth pantheon has arisen in this world consisting (so far) only of the goblins' god The Dark One.
 He tasks Durkon with recruiting Redcloak, the Dark One's high priest, to help stop the Snarl for good.

 Hilgya resurrects Durkon.
 The Order and an army of dwarves led by Minrah (who has also been resurrected) storm the Dwarven Council chambers and defeat the vampires.
 Using a magical hammer gifted him by Thor, Durkon damages the Council table sufficiently to get the vote delayed indefinitely.
 The Order embarks for Kraagor's Gate, with Minrah joining them.
 Meanwhile, O-Chul and Lien are kidnapped and drugged by invisible attackers.